 Income tax expense was \$3.9 million in the three months ended September 30, 2010 compared to \$1.9 million in the three months ended September 30, 2009.
-The effective tax rate in the three months ended September 30, 2010 was 42% as compared to 28% in the three months ended September 30, 2009.
-The effective rate in the three months ended September 30, 2010 is higher than the expected federal statutory rate of 35% primarily due to the state income taxes, tax return to accrual adjustments and permanent differences in both the United States and foreign jurisdictions.
-In the three months ended September 30, 2009, the effective rate is lower than the expected federal statutory rate of 35% primarily due to tax return to accrual adjustments and permanent differences in both the United States and foreign tax credits, partially offset by state income taxes, adjustments to tax reserves and permanent differences mainly in the United States.
+The effective tax rate in the three months ended September 30, 2010 was 42% as compared to 28% in the three months ended September 30, 2010 is higher than the expected federal statutory rate of 35% primarily due to the state income taxes, tax return to accrual adjustments and permanent differences in both the United States and foreign jurisdictions.
+In the three months ended September 30, 2009, the effective rate is lower than the expected federal statutory rate of 35% primarily due to tax return to accrual adjustments and research and foreign tax credits, partially offset by state income taxes, adjustments to tax reserves and permanent differences mainly in the United States.